krb5/krb5/doc/admin/conf_files/krb5_conf.rst

     names to local user names.
 The tag is the mapping name, and the value is the corresponding local user name.

+**auto_fast_armor**
+    If this flag is true, initial credential acquisition will acquire an anonymous PKINIT ticket to use as FAST armor before making the real ticket request, unless an armor ccache is already configured (as with kinit's **-T** option).
+This flag allows preauthentication mechanisms that require FAST, such as OTP, to work without a pre-existing ticket.
+This flag should only be set for realms known to support anonymous PKINIT.
+This flag has no effect if the client principal is itself the anonymous principal.
+    The default value is false.
+New in release 1.23.

 **default_domain**
     This tag specifies the domain used to expand hostnames when translating Kerberos 4 service principals to Kerberos 5 principals